 Authors: A maximum input of 75 ng cfDNA with no lower limit was deemed acceptable for library preparation.
 For the WBC assay, a fixed 50 ng of sheared size selected genomic DNA extracted from buffy coat was used.
-Figure 7 of this point-by-point reply shows that the input DNA for library preparation explains the variability of cfDNA mean target coverage from collapsed reads.
-Figure 2 of the manuscript shows the distribution of VAF in cfDNA of all Biopsy-matched mutations while Figure 19 of this point-by-point reply displays the input DNA used for library preparation against the VAF, allelic, and total depth of the lowest VAF Biopsy-matched mutation observed with in cfDNA for every case with ≥1 concordant mutation.
+Figure 7 of this response shows that the input DNA for library preparation explains the variability of cfDNA mean target coverage from collapsed reads.
+Figure 2 of the manuscript shows the distribution of VAF in cfDNA of all Biopsy-matched mutations while Figure 19 of this response (below) displays the input DNA used for library preparation against the VAF, allelic, and total depth of the lowest VAF Biopsy-matched mutation observed with in cfDNA for every case with ≥1 concordant mutation.